-Within this broad definition gifts can be further differentiated as follows -
+Within this broad definition gifts can be further differentiated as follows:

-- 3.2.1 Gift of Influence A gift that is intended to generally ingratiate the giver with the recipient for favourable treatment in the future.
-Some examples of these sorts of gifts are: money, alcohol, clothes, products and tickets. - 3.2.2 Gift of Gratitude A gift offered to an individual or agency in appreciation of performing specific tasks or for exemplary performance of duties.
+- 3.3.1 Gift of Influence A gift that is intended to generally carry favour for the giver with the recipient for favourable or preferential treatment in the future.
+Some examples of these sorts of gifts are: money, alcohol, clothes, products and tickets. - 3.3.2 Gift of Gratitude A gift offered to an individual or agency in appreciation of performing specific tasks or for exemplary performance of duties.
 These could be flowers, a bottle of inexpensive wine or chocolates.
-Gifts presented to staff and or Councillors who speak at official functions would be considered Gifts of Gratitude. - 3.2.3 Token Gift A gift that is offered in business situations to an agency or public official representing an agency.
+Gifts presented to staff and or Councillors who speak at official functions would be considered Gifts of Gratitude. - 3.3.3 Token Gift A gift that is offered in business situations to an agency or public official representing an agency.
 Such gifts are often small office or business accessories (e.g. pens, calendars, folders, coasters, pins) that contain the company logo.
 They are usually products that are mass-produced and not given as a personal gift but one on behalf of the organisation.
-The definition of a token gift would also extend to samples within a nominal value (generally less than \$10) that are offered to illustrate what the company could provide.
-These may include ties, scarves, printed material, pens, magnets, rulers etc usually with the company's logo. - 3.2.4 Ceremonial Gift An official gift from one agency to another agency.
+The definition of a token gift would also extend to samples within token value (less than \$50) that are offered to illustrate what the company could provide.
+These may include ties, scarves, printed material, pens, magnets, rulers etc. usually with the company's logo. - 3.3.4 Ceremonial Gift An official gift from one agency to another agency.
 Such gifts are often provided to a host agency when conducting official business with delegates from another organisation.
 Although these gifts may sometimes be offered to express gratitude, the gratitude usually extends to the work of several people in the agency, and therefore the gift is considered to be for the agency and not a particular individual.
-These are more commonly given by delegations of Sister City or international exchange groups providing something, which is representative of the Town or City where the visitors come from (eg. history book, fan, instrument, decorative ornament, plaque etc).
-These gifts may, although not always be above the nominal value in worth. - 3.3 Benefit A non-tangible item of value that one person or organisation confers on another.
+These are more commonly given by delegations of Sister City or international exchange groups providing something, which is representative of the Town or City where the visitors come from (e.g. history book, fan, instrument, decorative ornament, plaque etc.).
+These gifts may, although not always be above the token value in worth. - 3.3.5 Cash-like Gift A type of gift that can easily be exchanged for or used in place of money, for example gift vouchers, credit cards, debit cards with money on them, prepayments such as phone or internet credit, lottery tickets, memberships or entitlements to discounts that are not available to the general public or a broad class of persons. - 3.3.6 Benefit A non-tangible item of value that one person or organisation confers on another.
 A benefit is something, which is believed to be of value to the receiver, such as a service.